Spring is in the air. That means it’s not just the nicer weather that is finally coming – all of those home spring cleaning tasks are as well.

 2. Start restoring your lawn

-One of the top priorities on a backyard spring cleaning checklist will be getting your lawn looking not just presentable but lush and colourful.
+One of the top priorities on a backyard spring cleaning checklist will be getting your lawn looking lush and colourful.

 Nothing impacts backyard curb appeal like the appearance of a lawn.
 A beautifully manicured lawn with a consistent green colour is an instant eye-pleaser, whereas a dried-out lawn with brown and yellow patches is just an eyesore.